Why language matters

-- You are now the proud owner of that piece of knowledge, even though you didn’t seek it out, and all thanks to language.
+- You are now the proud owner of that piece of knowledge, even though you didn’t seek it out, thanks to language.

-Isolated verbal interactions like this build-up, creating an intricate database of information we store in our minds and revisit as necessary.
+Isolated verbal interactions build-up, creating an intricate database of information we store in our minds and revisit as necessary.

-Without the written or spoken word, the transmission of any kind of information would suffer much.
+Without the written or spoken word, the transmission of any information would suffer much.

 language MATTERS in emotional expression

-As we continue to peel back the layers of linguistic function, we find that language is central to emotional expression.
+As we peel back the layers of linguistic function, we find that language is central to emotional expression.

 - How would we ever communicate something as abstract as an emotion if we didn’t have language?